stevejhiggs/fastify-typescript-skeleton/README.md

 ## Performance

-On my 2018 macbook pro a single instance can serve the endpoints at roughly 24k rps.
+On my mac a single instance can serve the endpoints at roughly 40k rps.